220110-Java-React-Enterprise/Team-A-New/README.md

 Also, we had reached Kyle for one problem in pushing to repository and he helped us in that and in following the right steps in importing a jar file.

-below is the given recruitment of project 1.
+below is the given requirement of project 1.
 _____________________________________________________________________________________________________________________________________________